chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.2.md

 Our HAT PCB ensure that we can have a relief conecction between rasppberry pi 5 and others components, specifcally  teensy 4.0 and OTOS, also we have space for more i2c components if needed and we have 2 buttons to manipulate our robot.

 ### Main PCB
-Our main pcb not is just to avoid have floating cables, we also have ICs in our board, here we have a 5V regulator that brind power to our teensy 4.0 from STMicroelectronics LD29150DT50R, but to be able to bring
+Our main pcb not is just to avoid have floating cables, we also have ICs in our board, here we have a 5V regulator that brind power to our teensy 4.0 from STMicroelectronics LD29150DT50R, but to be able to bring power to the raspberry pi 5 we have another voltage regulator, cause LD29150DT50R only have a amx output of 1 A, we use a Pololu D36V50F5, this